web333wiki/web3-wiki/cards/Anti money laundering.md

 Cryptocurrencies present unique challenges and opportunities for AML:

-- **Challenges:** The pseudonymous nature of many cryptocurrencies, the global reach of transactions, and the emergence of privacy-enhancing technologies (like [[Privacy Coins]] and mixers) can make it harder to trace illicit funds.
+- **Challenges:** The pseudonymous nature of many cryptocurrencies, the global reach of transactions, and the emergence of privacy-enhancing technologies (like [[Privacy coins]] and mixers) can make it harder to trace illicit funds.
 - **Opportunities:** The transparency of public blockchains (like [[Bitcoin]] and [[Ethereum]]) means that all transactions are recorded on an immutable ledger.
 Blockchain analytics firms specialize in tracing cryptocurrency transactions and identifying links to illicit activities.
 - **Regulation:** Regulators globally are increasingly applying AML rules to cryptocurrency exchanges, wallet providers, and other virtual asset service providers (VASPs).
 The Financial Action Task Force (FATF) has issued guidance, including the "Travel Rule," which requires VASPs to collect and share information about the originators and beneficiaries of crypto transfers.